You are currently viewing Best Taylors: Top Models Worth Your Money

 How We Chose These Taylor Acoustic Guitars

-1. We decided which Taylor guitars to recommend by using our own experience, doing extensive research, visiting music stores, and asking help from our musician friends
+1. We decided which Taylors to recommend by using our own experience, doing extensive research, visiting music stores, and asking help from our musician friends

-2. After we had chosen the Taylor guitars to recommend we looked for a good way to test the gear.
+2. After we had chosen the best guitars to recommend we looked for a good way to test the gear.
 This means either renting it, buying it, testing it in a music store, or visiting a friend who owns it.
-This time, our main testing method was playing these Taylor guitars in music stores.
+This time, our main testing method was playing these acoustic guitars in music stores.

 3. Even after this, we’ll still do another round of extensive research to make sure that this specific product is in fact, a real cream-of-the-crop candidate.